rccarlin/squealer_project/README.md

 somewhat avoided by adjusting the step-size of the handlebars.
 The amount the handlebars move on each click can be adjusted by the slider in the middle (but after you adjust the slider, click on the instruction text box to "refocus" the code, or else the program will not know if you are trying to interact with the slider or graph).
-As the model line updates, so too will the coefficient tracking graph at the bottom of the screen.
+As the model line updates, so too will the coefficient tracking graph.
 At the bottom of the screen is a button to toggle between a linear and a logistic regression, new data is generated each time.

 ### What's Inside?
 This code uses ReactPy to make the user interface (UI) and Plotly (and json) to make the graphs; the starting/ best models